aligee12/light-dark-mode/README.md

 # light-dark-mode
-A Mini React app showing implementation of light and dark mode without using any external api
+A Mini React app showing implementation of light and dark mode by using a custom hook